kWAYTV/keydrop-battle-farm/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Disclaimer

+This project is intended for educational purposes only and is not recommended for use.
+I am not responsible for any misuse or any issues arising from this project.
+This includes, but is not limited to, account suspensions/bans or legal issues.

+The user assumes all risks.
+Using this script on platforms without explicit permission may violate terms of service.
+It is the user's responsibility to use this script responsibly.

+Please respect all applicable laws and terms of service when using this project.

 ## License